Five Things You Need to Know About Arnica Montana

 #1 • It has been around for centuries — Arnica montana is the Latin name for a perennial that grows 1 to 2 feet tall with bright, yellow daisy-like flowers that appear in July and August.
 It is found on the moist, grassy upland meadows in the hills and mountains of northern and central Europe and Siberia.
 It is also found sparsely in the northwestern United States.
 More common names for Arnica are Leopard’s bane, Mountain daisy and Mountain tobacco.
 St. Hildegard wrote about the healing properties of the Arnica montana plant in the 12th century.
 Since at least the 16th century, mountain people in the Alpine area have used it to relieve muscle aches and bruises.

-#3 • Safe to use for whole family — In homeopathic form, Arnica has no known side effects or drug interactions, helping people of all ages to recover quickly from muscle aches, stiffness and bruising no matter what the activity.
+#3 • Safe to use for whole family — In homeopathic form, Arnica has a low risk of side effects and does not interact with other medications, helping people of all ages to recover quickly from muscle aches, stiffness and bruising no matter what the activity.

 #5 • Quality manufacturing — Boiron’s Arnicare line is manufactured according to the Homeopathic Pharmacopoeia of the United States and the FDA’s drug Good Manufacturing Practices.